 Student FAQ

-How many field hours are required to fulfill the field study requirement?
+How many fieldwork hours and units are required to fulfill the Social Ecology Field Study graduation requirement?

 If I want to complete both Field Study and Upper Division Writing, what class do I enroll in?

-• By enrolling in at least 4 units, and successfully completing SOCECOL 195W with a 'C' or better, you will satisfy BOTH the field study and upper-division writing requirements.
+• By enrolling in at least 4 units and completing SOCECOL 195W with a 'C-' or better, you will satisfy BOTH the field study and upper-division writing requirements.

 How should I keep track of my hours?

-What if my placement requires that I complete training prior to the start of the quarter or if they ask me to start before the start of the placement period?
+What if my placement requires that I complete training before the start of the quarter or if they ask me to start before the start of the placement period?

-• This is a common situation, we do allow students to complete one standard week's worth of hours prior to the start of the placement period to account for these kinds of requests by the placements.
+• This is a common situation.
+We allow students to complete one standard week's-worth of hours prior to the start of the placement period to account for these kinds of requests by field study sites.

-• Here's the breakdown by units and hours, on what the standard week means
+• Here's the breakdown by units and hours that clarifies what a standard week's-worth of hours means:

-• Enrolled in 4 units - can complete up to 8 hours prior to the start of the placement period.
+• Enrolled in 4 units: can complete up to 8 hours before the start of the placement period.

-• Enrolled in 5 units- can complete up to 10 hours prior to the start of the placement period.
+• Enrolled in 5 units: can complete up to 10 hours before the start of the placement period.

-• Enrolled in 6 units - can complete up to 12 hours prior to the start of the placement period.
+• Enrolled in 6 units: can complete up to 12 hours before the start of the placement period.

-• Enrolled in 7 units - can complete up to 14 hours prior to the start of the placement period.
+• Enrolled in 7 units: can complete up to 14 hours before the start of the placement period.

-• Enrolled in 8 units - can complete up to 16 hours prior to the start of the placement period.
+• Enrolled in 8 units: can complete up to 16 hours before the start of the placement period.

 Can my job or volunteering count for field study?